UnivLille-Meta/IMT-Advanced-OOP/Week-04-Project-October-21-2024/S19-21-10-Lectures-Afternoon.md

 ## Objectives

-We continue on board games architectures.
+We will look at video board games architectures.
 Then we will continue on the project.

 ## Materials